Blazing-Blast/Cardgame/Sun.md

 The continuation of life.
 In this one, she may now activate her creatures.
-They finaly become useful, and fullfil their purpose.
+They finally become useful, and fulfil their purpose.

 ### Dusk